SQL YEAR Function

 SELECT YEAR(GETDATE()) AS [This Year]

 We can achieve or get the Year number using the datepart as well.
-In this DateTime example, we are going to return the Year numbers from Hire Date in the Employee table using the DATEPART and the Year function.
+In this DateTime example, we will return the Year numbers from Hire Date in the Employee table using the DATEPART and the Year function.

 SELECT [EmpID]